MaxAve/NerdChess/README.md

 ## Roadmap
 Here is what I plan on adding and what I am currently attempting to implement:
 1. Bitboard implementation - **DONE**
-2. Moving/capturing pieces - *WIP*
+2. Moving/capturing pieces - *ALMOST DONE*
 3. Position evaluation
-4. MiniMax algorithm
+4. Minimax algorithm
+5. Add opening book
-5. Necessary optimizations (optional)
+6. Necessary optimizations (optional)
-6. Create a chess.com account and test to see how much ELO the engine can get (it's not cheating if I say that the account belongs to the engine)
-7. Challenge my classmates for a game with the engine and let NerdChess humiliate them.
+7. Add support for importing/exporting PGN and FEN (optional)
+8. Add interactive GUI
 ## Recent changes
 See what has changed since the last commit:
-1. Fixed black pawns moving in the same direction as white pawns.
-2. Programmed legal moves for kings.
+1. Changed roadmap.
+2. Added more utility functions to position.cpp/position.h.
+3. Improved documentation in code (explanatory comments for functions).